Seattle Insurance Bad Faith Lawyer

 ● Our Seattle personal injury attorneys will work diligently to produce the best possible outcome for your case, ensuring that your insurance company processes your claim fairly.

-● We strongly believe that all clients should experience transparent, open communication and the ability to reach an attorney at all times, instead of an assistant or office personnel.
+● We strongly believe that all clients should experience transparent, open communication and the ability to reach a Seattle insurance bad faith attorney at all times, instead of an assistant or office personnel.

 Bad faith insurance elements differ from state to state.
 However, every state holds that insurance companies have a legal duty to act in good faith and treat clients fairly when handling their claims.
 Such fairness is the primary element Washington highlights when defining bad faith insurance practices.